qwe321qwe321qwe321/Unity-DiscordWebhook/README.md

 ```

 ## Use Cases
-***You should never directly expose your webhook token in a public product, as this poses a risk of allowing anyone to send any message through the webhook.
+***CAVEAT: You should never directly expose your webhook token in a public product, as this poses a risk of allowing anyone to send any message through the webhook.
 The use cases here are either a limited scope of confidential users or implementing thier own backends to prevent from exposing the token to clients.***

 > If you want your use case added to or removed from this list just open an [issue](https://github.com/qwe321qwe321qwe321/qwe321qwe321qwe321.github.io/issues).